A couple of people asked me recently about “templates” for script reports.

 In my experience, there is no definitive script report template.
 When working for script initiatives, screen agencies and some literary agents and production companies I have been supplied with *their* template, sure – but every single one has been quite different.
 Some are quite short and an “overview”; others are very detailed, with many different sections, some running as long as EIGHT pages when I’ve filled them in.
 Some look SOLELY at the story and craft of the screenplay; others look at things “beyond” like potentials for marketing, budget considerations and even Health and Safety issues.

-Typically, rounding up what I’ve seen, *any* script report will *generally* look at the following:
+Typically, rounding up what I’ve seen, a *typical* script report may *generally* look at the following:

 STORY/PREMISE (structure may come under here too)

 CHARACTERS (particularly protagonist and antagonist)

 HOW an individual place actually reports on screenplays is another matter.
-Don’t panic – if you get chance to do a script report or intern for a company, they will give you their own report template or tell you what they want.
+Don’t panic – if you get chance to do a script report or intern for a company, they will give you their own report template and/or tell you what they want.